-Welcome to BUS610: Business Intelligence
+Welcome to BUS610: Advanced Business Intelligence and Analytics

 Specific information about this course and its requirements can be found below.
 For more general information about taking Saylor Academy courses, including information about Community and Academic Codes of Conduct, please read the Student Handbook.